Finiteness of nonzero degree maps between three-manifolds: Distortion of --manifolds

-Recall that for any free $\ZZ$-module $V$ of finite rank $n\geq0$, and a quadratic form $\qf$ on $V_\RR=V\otimes_\ZZ\RR$ over $\RR$, the discriminant: is the determinant of the associated bilinear form of $\qf$ over a (hence any) basis of $V$.
-When $\qf$ is positive-definite, it equals the square of the volume of the $n$-dimensional flat torus $V_\RR\,/\,V$ with the Euclidean structure of $V_\RR$ induced from $\qf$.
+the discriminant, namely, the determinant of the matrix of the associated symmetric bilinear form for $\qf$ over any basis of $V$.
+When $\qf$ is positive definite, $\Delta(V,\qf)$ equals the square of the volume of the Euclidean torus $V_\RR\,/\,V$ (of dimension the rank of $V$), whose Euclidean structure is given by the induced inner product of $\qf$.